 If you want to subscribe to both packages, Sling offers them a discounted price of $40 per month.

 How do add-on packages work?

-Once you’ve chosen a base package, you can tack on any number of Sling’s “Extra” packages, each of which cost $5 per month.
-(One exception: The "Sports Extra" package for Sling Blue, which includes NFL Redzone, costs $10 per month.)
-Premium channels including HBO, Cinemax, and Starz are also available as standalone add-ons.
+Once you’ve chosen a base package, you can tack on any number of Sling’s “Extra” packages, most of which cost $5 per month.
+(One exception: The "Sports Extra" package for Sling Blue costs $10 per month.)
+Premium channels, including HBO, Cinemax, and Starz are also available as standalone add-ons.

 But here’s the tricky part: The channels in each add-on depend on the base package you’ve chosen.
-With Sports Extra, for instance, only Sling Orange subscribers can get ESPN channels, while only Sling Blue subscribers can get NFL Redzone.
+With Sports Extra, for instance, only Sling Orange subscribers get ESPN channels, while only Sling Blue subscribers can get NBC’s Golf Channel and NFL Redzone.

 Does Sling TV have DVR?

-No, but some channels support a feature called “Replay,” which lets you jump back and watch anything that aired in recent days.
+Even if you don’t pay for DVR, some channels support a feature called Replay, which lets you jump back and watch anything that aired in recent days.
 (The exact number of days varies by channel.)
 These channels also allow you to pause and rewind live programming.

 How does on demand work?

 Many Sling TV channels offer a selection of movies or TV shows to watch on demand.
-The availability of episodes, however, can be pretty inconsistent from one show to the next.
+The availability of episodes, however, can be inconsistent from one show to the next.
 You can’t rely on this feature as your only way to catch-up on a series.
-(Two exceptions: HBO and Cinemax offer their entire series catalogs on demand.)
+(The one exception is premium channels like HBO and Cinemax, which offer their entire series catalogs on demand.)